dmitryikh/co_lib/README.md

 # Build Instruction
 `co_lib` is header only library.
-It uses conan package manager to manage its dependecies and also to be included into other projects.
+It uses conan package manager to manage its dependencies and also to be included into other projects.

 To build the package locally: